Send the link below via email or IMCopy

 Hair with a round cross-section is straight, hair with an oval cross-section is wavy, and hair with a flattened cross-section is curly.

 For a long time it has been said that a person sheds about 100-150 strands of hair everyday.
-Recent studies show that the average rate of hair loss is closer to 35-40 hairs per day.
+In some cases, it's still true.
+However, recent studies show that the average rate of hair loss is closer to 35-40 hairs per day.

 Over 63 million people in the United States suffer from abnormal hair loss.